code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/donate/index.md

 - **Increasing diversity** - encouraging women and students of color, who are sorely underrepresented in computer science.
 - **Raising awareness** - we're making it known: it should be a national imperative to get more students to code.

-## Results so far:

-- 42 million students have done the Hour of Code since December 2013.
-- 40,000 teachers began teaching our online course to 1.5 million students
-- 31 districts (including 3 of the top 6) partnered with us to bring computer science to 100+ high schools
-- 14 states changed policies to make computer science  count toward high school graduation requirements.

-**Our current donors and partners:**
+**Our current donors:**

-Amazon, Microsoft, Google, Juniper Networks, Salesforce.com, LinkedIn, JP Morgan Chase & Co.
+Our donors include Microsoft, Google, Ballmer Family Giving, Omidyar Network and more.
 [See full list](/about/donors)

-To maintain nonprofit status, we need small donations to add up to 1/3 of our funding.
+For our nonprofit status, we need small donations to add up to 1/3 of our funding.
 Every dollar counts.

 <hr/>
 <a id="creditcard"></a>